Abdelrhman-AK/WinPaletter/.github/ISSUE_TEMPLATE/3-feature-request.md

 ---
 name: "🚀 Feature request"
-about: "Suggest an idea or possible new feature for WinPaletter."
+about: "Suggest an idea or possible new feature for WinPaletter"
 title: "🚀 [Feature request]"
 labels: "Type: 🚀 Feature"
 assignees: Abdelrhman-AK